Kuechenzwiebel/HG-List/README.md

 Type_of_value [Name] {Value}

-The value-type is a single lower case character that is the follwing for the specific type: \n i = integer d = double s = string
+The value-type is a single lower case character that is the follwing for the specific type: i = integer d = double s = string